"We cannot hold a torch to light another's path without brightening our own." - Ben Sweetland

 In addition to walk-in hours, Learning Assistants are responsible for fulfilling TWO of the following roles each semester:

-Select candidates will be invited for an interview through the end of the semester.
+Select candidates will be invited for an interview.

 Jenna James, Class of 2012, Learning Assistant 2009-2012, currently teaching 6th grade English through Teach for America.